 Natalie | Voyage Scribe

-20. Las Vegas for Nightlife
+20. Las Vegas for Fun Festivals

 You can’t beat Vegas in November!
 Daytime temps have settled to a mellow 70°F (from summer highs over 100°F!).
-Nights in the desert here are still chilly though so bring a wrap!
+Nights in the desert here are still chilly, though, so bring a wrap!

 In addition to its worldwide reputation as a gambling mecca, Vegas has a well-deserved reputation for drawing top-tier performing artists.
+So be sure to check the official Las Vegas calendars for upcoming events!

 And since they tend to spend a week or so in residence, it’s easy to get a ticket.
+Our top tip: Check out Fremont Street Experience for a list of free live music every night!

 See the Insta-worthy memorial bridge and learn about the incredible construction by thousands of workers from all 50 states during the Great Depression.